 These connectors are recommended as default connectors in the PROFIBUS standard.
-Difnector from twisting.
+Different versions are widely used for all FO types (single-mode, multi-mode, PCF, POF).

-A bayonet-type system is used to lock the connector, with a metal pin preventing the con-
+A bayonet-type system is used to lock the connector, with a metal pin preventing the connector from twisting.

-Figure 3-39: BFOC (ST) connector
+Figure 3-38: BFOC (ST) connector